 One way this evidences itself in our lives is by holding others to a standard to which we do not hold ourselves.
 We start to pick apart the outer shell of the lives of others while ignoring the massive issues in our own lives.
 Jesus hated this kind of hypocrisy and injustice: “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices—mint, dill and cumin.
 But you have neglected the more important matters of the law—justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former.
 You blind guides!
 You strain out a gnat but swallow a camel” (Matthew 23:23-24).

 There is no race, nation, or people where injustice is not a problem because it is a problem within the human heart: it is an outworking of human rebellion against a perfectly just God.
-Once God and his perfect law was rejected, the human heart lost it’s orientation toward what justice even is.
+Once God and his perfect law were rejected, the human heart lost it’s orientation toward what justice even is.
 Our sense of justice is warped by the self-interested pursuit of sin.
 It is now human nature to seek our own advantage at the expense of another.
-Human nature is to make ourselves look better than we really are while making other look worse than they really are.
+Human nature is to make ourselves look better than we really are while making others look worse than they really are.
 Human nature is to seek to justify ourselves through our own righteousness or good deeds.
 Since we are all corrupt and “there is no one righteous” (Romans 3:10), we can only make ourselves look and feel righteous by emphasizing the good things about ourselves and bad about others.
 We can only feel self-righteous through the ugly exercise of comparison.

 This human problem of injustice looks a little different in each society and nation.
 In our nation, one prevalent form of injustice that has persisted for generations is the unjust treatment of black Americans.
 And although much progress has been made, there is still much work to do, and we must come together, all of us from every race, to see change in this area.
 My concern, however, is that, as a nation, we want justice without the God of justice; we want righteousness without repentance; and we want the blessings of God without the rule of God and his Son, Jesus Christ.